Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Windows-TVM).md

 # Enroll-Key-TVM
 ```
+# In local, Upload CgpuOnboardingPackage.tar.gz to your VM.
+cd CgpuOnboardingRepo
+scp -i id_rsa CgpuOnboardingPackage.tar.gz -v [adminusername]@20.110.3.197:/home/[adminusername]

 # In your VM, Create a password for the user if it is not already set
 sudo passwd [adminusername]

-# In local, Upload CgpuOnboardingPackage.tar.gz to your VM.
-cd CgpuOnboardingRepo
-scp -i id_rsa CgpuOnboardingPackage.tar.gz [adminusername]@20.110.3.197:/home/[adminusername]

 # In your VM, Extract onboarding folder from tar.gz, then step into the folder
 tar -zxvf CgpuOnboardingPackage.tar.gz